 Calculate the range in total medal count among the top ten countries shown in the table.

-Explain two ways that national success in international sports can contribute to:
+Identify one way that national success in international sports can contribute to increased national pride or unity.

-Explain two ways that national success in international sports can contribute to
+Identify one way that national success in international sports can contribute to greater investment in sports infrastructure and training.

-Describe two possible geographical or economic factors that could explain why two countries would perform at the top of the medal table.
+Describe two geographical or economic factors that could explain why some countries perform at the top of the medal table.

 To what extent does success in global sporting events reflect a country’s level of development?